HEIG-EDIT/edit/backend/README.md

 Once we update our `schema.prisma` file, we want our **database** to match the new schema.
 We do this in two steps: **generate a migration** and then **apply it**.

 Before all, we have to make sure our changes in `schema.prisma` are saved.
+Also, we need to have a running db instance, and to do so we can simply use the given docker-compose file, by running `docker compose up`.

 ### 1. Create a migration